jo-valer/Project-Bio-inspired-AI/README.md

 ### 1. Set up the Project Environment

 - First, ensure you have Conda installed.
 If not, follow the instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
-- Then, create the project environment using the provided environment.yml file:
+- Then, create the project environment using the provided environment.yml file (if there are some problems try with env2.yml):
   ```bash
   conda env create -f environment.yml
   ```